For the Oppenheimers, diamonds are not forever

 De Beers tightly controlled the diamond market for decades before changing its strategy in 2000, buying up and stockpiling diamonds to control gem prices.

-For the Oppenheimers, worth around $7 billion according to Forbes magazine which put them in 136th place of the world's billionaires, not much will probably change after the De Beers sale.
+For the Oppenheimers, worth around $7 billion according to Forbes magazine which put them in 136th place of the world's billionares, not much will probably change after the De Beers sale.

 They are passionate conservationists and own the Tswalu Kalahari Reserve, the largest private game reserve in South Africa.